xlfe/bms-tools/JBD_REGISTER_MAP.md

 Write the byte sequence 0x56, 0x78 to enter "Factory Mode."
 In this mode, the other registers below can be accessed.

 #### Register 0x01 "Exit factory Mode"
-Write the byte sequence 0x0, 0x0 to exit "Factory Mode," and update the values in the EEPROM.
+Write the byte sequence 0x0, 0x0 to exit "Factory Mode."

 Write the byte sequence 0x28, 0x28 to exit "Factory Mode," update the values in the EEROM, and reset the "Error Counts" (0xAA) register to zeroes.